 I like PensionBee as a product because the money is managed by BlackRock and State Street who are two of the heavy hitters in the world of money management.
 There’s no exit fee if you ever decide to transfer your pension of out PensionBee which is another huge plus point.
 Also, the lowest management fee is 0.5% which is more than half what I pay for one of my old pensions with a fair bit of money in it.

-Once it is set up, I’ll be able to see my combined pension pot all in one place, projected retirement income and set up my additional contributions, similarly to online banking.
-I think having an app on my phone will mean that I try and add extra contributions more readily.
-At the moment, pension contributions seem to fall right to the bottom of my never-ending mum to-do list – now it is as easy as online banking.
+I can see my combined pension pot all in one place, projected retirement income and set up my additional contributions, similarly to online banking.
+Having an app on my phone means that I try and add extra contributions more readily.
+In the past, pension contributions fell right to the bottom of my never-ending mum to-do list – now it is as easy as online banking.